Gantt chart template

 How to use your Gantt chart template for project planning

 Building your template is the more time-consuming part.
 But once it’s done, all you need to do is duplicate the template and fill in the blanks.
 Like any project management resource, your Gantt chart template will have best case scenarios and limitations.
-Some of this will depend on the tool you use.
+Some of this will depend on the Gantt chart tool you use.
 If you’ve ever seen or used Gantt chart templates in a spreadsheet before, you’ve seen how manual and time consuming it can be to change them.
-But if you create your template in a dynamic tool, you can make updates and see changes in real time.
+But if you create your template in a digital, dynamic tool, you can make updates and see changes in real time.
 For example:

-Your Gantt chart template can…
+An online Gantt chart template can…

 • Give all stakeholders a quick, bird’s-eye view of your project.